 Reason: to minimise any adverse effects of the use on the operation and safety of the highway network and on the living conditions of residents in the area.

-The use hereby permitted shall only be carried out in accordance with site sharing arrangements designed, as far as is practicable, to enable implementation of planning permission 225069FUL (if granted), the details of which shall have been previously submitted to, and approved in writing by the Local Planning Authority.
+The use hereby permitted shall only be carried out in accordance with site sharing arrangements designed, as far as is practicable, to enable delivery of planning permission 225069FUL (if granted), the details of which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.

 Reason: in order that the use hereby permitted does not unnecessarily prevent implementation of another planning permission.

-The movement on the site between the hours of 20:00 and 08:00 of people, materials, machinery or vehicles in connection with the use hereby permitted shall not take place on more than 300 nights when using powered road rail vehicles, and an additional 175 nights when not using powered road rail vehicles.
-For the avoidance of doubt such movement on the site between 01:00 and 23:00 the same day constitutes two nights of movement, whilst such movement between 23:00 and 05:00 (the following day) constitutes one night of movement.
+The movement on the site for the duration of this planning permission between the hours of 20:00 and 08:00 of people, materials, machinery or vehicles in connection with the use hereby permitted shall not take place on more than 300 nights when using powered road rail vehicles, and an additional 175 nights when not using powered road rail vehicles.
+In order to calculate the number of nights for the purposes of this condition, any movement(s) on the site between 20:00 and 08:00 the following day constitutes one night of movements.

 Movement on the site between the hours of 20:00 and 08:00 of people, materials, machinery or vehicles shall not take place until an outline schedule of the dates on which such movement is anticipated to take place has been issued to the occupants of nearby properties, the list of such occupants which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.
 Thereafter an updated schedule of dates on which such movement is anticipated to take place shall be issued to the same occupants at least every 6 months.